sumico/seminar/49/README.md

 In classification tasks, “undersampling” ≒ “downsampling”, but their meanings can differ depending on the context, especially in time-series or image processing.

+In image processing

+Downsampling
+→ Reducing spatial resolution, e.g., 512×512 → 128×128 pixels.

+Undersampling
+→ Refers to insufficient sampling of data points (in signal theory), not exactly the same as resizing or reducing image resolution.

 ---